Installation

 LAN connection (connecting to a PC directly)

-The device has an automatic MDI/MDIX function so that it can be connected to a PC directly using a normal straight type CAT-5 cable or a cross cable.
+This device has an automatic MDI/MDIX function so that it can be connected to a PC directly using a normal straight type CAT-5 cable or a cross cable.

 When you use a gigabit network switch, see below information.